pujasaha2020/proteomics/datasets/sleepdebt/README.md

 python datasets/sleepdebt/create_debt.py --model "adenosine" --definition "def_2"
 ```

 Currently we are using "def_2", change it depending on what you need.
-Three definitions exists.
+Three definitions exists "def_1", "def_2" , "def_3"

 **What to expect from `sleepdebt_calculation.py' (unified model)**